|By Katherine Hamilton

 It’s one of the best ways to voice your opinion in the election off-season.
 There’s not always an election around the corner, and even when there is, you don’t always get to vote on the issues you really care about.
 But civic participation can — and should — happen year-round.
 Contacting your elected officials holds them accountable for representing you, even when it’s not election season.

 It literally only takes two minutes!
-One of the best things about calling your elected officials?
+One of the best things about calling your representatives?
 It’s incredibly quick and easy to do.
 Most groups that ask you to contact Congress will provide you with easy-to-follow instructions and a simple script to read — although adding personal touches is highly encouraged!
 Who knew saving democracy could take as much time as brushing your teeth?

 Tips and Tricks for Making Your Voice Heard